loning/the-binarymath/docs/codex/volume-05-spectral-collapse/chapter-083-pi-collapse.md

 ---

-*Thus from self-reference emerges geometry—not as abstract circle axiom but as natural bounded loop composition.
-In constructing trace-based geometric functions, ψ discovers that π theory was always implicit in the bounded relationships of constraint-guided loop composition space.*
+*Thus from self-reference emerges geometric patterns—not as imposed structure but as natural consequence of closure dynamics.
+In analyzing trace-based loops, we observe how circular behavior was always implicit in the recursive relationships of φ-constrained space.*